Shoes for Children With an AFO (Ankle-Foot Orthosis): UK Parent Guide

 My child wears an AFO on one foot only.
 Do both shoes need to be the same size?

-Both shoes should be the same style, but the AFO foot may need a shoe one full size larger than the other foot.
+Both shoes need to be the same style, but the AFO foot may need a shoe one full size larger than the other foot.
 Ask about split-size purchasing at specialist retailers, or size both shoes to the AFO foot and adjust the fastening on the smaller foot.
 Read our sizing guide for more detail.

 My child hates their AFO shoes.
 What can I do?

 This is common, especially as children get older and become more aware of differences.
-Read our guide on helping your child accept their orthotic shoes for practical strategies, from involving them in the choice to finding the most fashionable compatible option.
+Read our guide on helping your child accept their orthotic shoes for practical strategies, from involving them in the choice to finding the most stylish compatible option.

 My child has grown and the AFO no longer fits in the shoes.
 What should I do?